 Seeking Professional Help for Inheritance Planning

-Effective inheritance planning requires careful consideration and expert guidance.
-As we’ve discussed, married couples can benefit from various strategies to minimise inheritance tax liabilities.
-However, navigating the complexities of estate planning can be challenging without professional help.
+Effective inheritance planning requires careful consideration and specialist guidance.
+As we’ve discussed, married couples can benefit from various strategies to minimise inheritance tax liabilities — but choosing the wrong strategy, or implementing it incorrectly, can be worse than doing nothing at all.

 Expert Guidance for Complex Decisions

-Professional advisors can provide tailored guidance on estate planning for married couples, helping you make informed decisions about your assets and ensuring you maximise available inheritance tax relief for husbands and wives.
-They can help you identify the most effective strategies for your specific circumstances.
+Specialist estate planning professionals can provide tailored guidance on estate planning for married couples, helping you make informed decisions about your assets and ensuring you maximise available inheritance tax reliefs.
+They can carry out a comprehensive threat analysis of your estate — identifying vulnerabilities to IHT, care fees, probate delays, divorce, and family disputes — and recommend the most effective combination of strategies for your specific circumstances.
+At MP Estate Planning, for example, we use our proprietary Estate Pro AI software to perform a 13-point threat analysis, ensuring nothing is overlooked.

 Finding the Right Advisor